jaspervdj/jaspervdj/posts/2015-01-20-haskell-design-patterns-extended-modules.markdown

 This also makes sharing code in a team easier.
 For example, say that you are looking for a `catMaybes` for `Data.Vector`.

-Before, I would have considered either defining this locally in a `where` clause, or locally as a non-exported function.
+Before, I would have considered either defining this in a `where` clause, or locally as a non-exported function.
 This works for single-person projects, but not when different people are working on different modules: you end up with five implementations of this method, scattered throughout the codebase.

 With this scheme, however, it's clear where to look for such a method: in `Data.Vector.Extended`.
 If it's not there, you add it.